FAQs

 YES!
 An IEP stands for Individualized Education Plan.
 It is a plan to meet the individual needs of the student and their learning challenges.
 It is a plan that tailors the teaching, curriculum, and educational decisions to the individual student’s strengths and challenges.
 An IEP also allows parents to be more involved and have a voice in the educational decisions of their child.
 In short, it is exactly what homeschooling is!
 In a very real sense, all homeschoolers have IEPs as each family is making teaching, curriculum, and other educational decisions for each individual child based on their learning styles, challenges, and strengths.
 The biggest difference is you will not receive public funds to accomplish those things.

-What is the difference between Academy classes and Class Day classes?
+What is the difference between Academy classes and Co-op Class Day classes?

 Academy classes are weekly drop-off classes taught by independently contracted teachers and are college-prep-focused.
-HCS Academy classes are primarily geared for core subjects in junior high and high school students, with a couple of upper elementary options.
+Academy classes are primarily geared for core subjects in junior high and high school students, with a couple of upper elementary options.
 Junior Academy is for grades K-6th.
-Class Days are designed for the whole family, from birth-12th grade with parents present and helping out in some way including teaching the classes.
-Class Days meet twice a month and offer a mix of academic and enrichment classes.
-There are five distinct class day campuses, each with their own unique vibe and emphasis, meeting at three different locations around San Diego.
+Co-op Class Days are designed for the whole family, from birth-12th grade with parents present and helping out in some way including teaching the classes.
+Co-op Class Days meet twice a month and offer a mix of academic and enrichment classes.
+There are different Co-op Class Day campuses to choose from with each having their own unique vibe and emphasis.

 No. As private homeschoolers, families are responsible to provide their own curriculum.
 However, we do offer curriculum consulting to assist families in making curriculum choices.
 Additionally, HCS members have access to a Curriculum Lending Library to help lessen the expense when purchasing curriculum.
-Items in the Lending Library may be checked out for the entire school year for a nominal fee.
+Items in the Lending Library may be checked out for the entire school year.

 Are we obligated to follow your school schedule for the year?